dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/mvvm.md

 Each view model provides data from a model in a form that the view can easily consume.
 To accomplish this, the view model sometimes performs data conversion.
 Placing this data conversion in the view model is a good idea because it provides properties that the view can bind to.
 For example, the view model might combine the values of two properties to make it easier to display by the view.

+> [!IMPORTANT]
+> .NET MAUI marshals binding updates to the UI thread.
+When using MVVM this enables you to update data-bound viewmodel properties from any thread, with .NET MAUI's binding engine bringing the updates to the UI thread.

 ## Model

 Model classes are non-visual classes that encapsulate the app's data.
 Therefore, the model can be thought of as representing the app's domain model, which usually includes a data model along with business and validation logic.